-The data categories for this Requirement comprise of information to be drawn from the government's register of licenses (whether online or a paper register).
-Data include information on ID numbers for allocated licenses, the owner of these licenses and their location.
-The information covered includes details on the property, its location (geospatial data), the registered owners and details of the license itself.
+The data output for this standard requires information can be drawn from the register of licenses (whether online or a paper register) and data categories require information on ID numbers for allocated licenses, the owner of these licenses and their location.
+The data categories covered include details on the property, its location (geospatial data), the registered owners and details of the license itself.

-The possible data categories are provided in Table 12 with recommendations on what information can be provided and the format this should take.
-The good/better/ best recommendations for this EITI Requirement are based on provision of greater detail within each category.
+These data categories are provided in Table 13 with recommendations on what information should be provided and the format this should take.
+The recommendations for this EITI Requirement are based on provision of greater detail within each category.